 The Crown Jewels

-Our favourite item in the castle is, however, what we believe must be the oldest wine in the world.
+Our favourite item in the castle is, however, what we believe must be some of the oldest wine in the world.
 (Let us know if you know of any older?).
 In the basement of Rosenborg Palace there are hundreds of bottles of German wine that the Danish King Christian IV bought in the 1580’s.
 Every year for her New Year’s reception, the current Queen, Margrethe I, serves this wine to the government and other high-ranking ranking people of Denmark.
 Supposedly, it tastes horrible.
 But the tradition is honored and everyone drinks it.

 Outside the castle moat to the East is an area called the King’s garden.
 It was originally the king’s private garden.
 Today, it is a popular public park.
 The castle is guarded by two royal guards from the Royal Life Guard regiment.
 This regiment has its barracks right next to the castle.

 How to get to and visit Rosenborg Palace